assemblee-virtuelle/semapps/website/docs/projects.md

 ### Les chemins de la transition
-**Les CdlT** is a french non profit organisation creating a nomad and distributed university of profession that care about changing systems.
+**Les CdlT** is a French non profit organization creating a nomad and distributed university of profession that care about changing systems.

 The organisation has a central national administrative comitee that coordinate the territorial activities.
 Each territoire host its own plateform, with a specific design, graphism and each territoire shares its data with the others.

 ### Université de Technologie de Troyes
-**UTT** is a french engineering school giving courses and lectures about complex system, semantic web, distributed network.
+**UTT** is a French engineering school giving courses and lectures about complex system, semantic web, distributed network.
 They use SemApps as a proof of concept and test system to design application for energy grid.

 ### Passerelle Normandie
 **Passerelle Normandie** is a project from [La coop des territoires](https://www.lacoop.co/) which is a lab to imagine, design and build tomorrow's territory.
 Passerelle Normandie hosts event and an application to accompany people willing to move from a city to Normandie (rural territory.